 Coney Island Lunchroom will take you back a few decades.
 Ryan and I filled up on coney dogs and shared a malt at the counter.
 “The Grand Island Independent,” wrote a wonderful article about this place and I am linking here so that you can read the entire story.

 It’s ideal to wrap up this post about Grand Island at Coney Island Lunchroom.
 Grand Island is a place where history is all around, but so are modern additions like breweries.
-In fact, there’s a construction project happening next door to the lunchroom.
+There’s a construction project happening next door to the lunchroom.

 A new ad for Nebraska states their state isn’t for everyone, and that’s true.
 If you want raging nightlife and crowds of people, this isn’t the place for you.
 However, if you’d like to experience a genuine slice of Americana, Nebraska is the place to go.
 We found Americana and more in Grand Island.